thomasgauthier/LLM-self-play/README.md

 2. **Iterative Training Process**: The process involves multiple iterations where the model in the main player role is trained against its own outputs (synthetic responses) generated in the opponent role from the previous iteration.

-3. **Low-Rank Adaptation (LoRA)**: To make this training process efficient, we utilize LoRA, a parameter-efficient fine-tuning method that adds trainable low-rank matrices to certain layers of the LM.
+3. **Low-Rank Adaptation (LoRA) (Optional, skip for full parameter training)**: To make this training process efficient, we utilize LoRA, a parameter-efficient fine-tuning method that adds trainable low-rank matrices to certain layers of the LM.
 This approach drastically reduces the number of parameters that need fine-tuning, facilitating rapid adaptation.

 4. **Adapting to New Roles**: After each training iteration, the roles switch – the updated model becomes the new opponent for the next iteration.